-Kansas, located in the center of the nation, has a long history associated with America’s Westward Expansion.
+Kansas, located in the nation’s center, has a long history associated with America’s Westward Expansion.
 When Kansas Territory was created in 1854, it became the center of a struggle between abolitionists and pro-slavery advocates leading to what was known as Bleeding Kansas.

 While some may say that Kansas is “flat as a pancake,” and maybe some parts of it are, it’s also just “flat great!”

-Interestingly, Kansas has 12 designated scenic byways, three of them named for the hills in which they are located: Flint Hills, Glacial Hills, and Gypsum Hills.
+Interestingly, Kansas has 12 designated scenic byways, three named for the hills where they are located: Flint Hills, Glacial Hills, and Gypsum Hills.

-To truly see and appreciate the state, one must venture off of I-70 and meander down a few back roads where they might see some interesting geographical features in places called Castle Rock and Twin Butte in Western Kansas.
+To truly see and appreciate the state, one must venture off of I-70 and meander down a few back roads where they might see some interesting geographical features in Castle Rock and Twin Butte in Western Kansas.
 Or, in northeast Kansas, one can almost taste the adventure in old riverfront cities such as Atchison and White Cloud.

 Kansas is rich in history, with such characters as the lawless John Brown during the Civil War, lawman Wyatt Earp in Dodge City, and the Dalton Gang, who wreaked havoc on the state and were finally shot and killed in Coffeyville.

-This is a just a little of what the state has to offer.
+This is just a little of what the state has to offer.
 You will also find great people in the State of Kansas!
 Enjoy your travels in Kansas, and welcome to the Legends Of “Ahs!”

 Kathy R. Weiser-Alexander